apache/activemq-artemis/docs/user-manual/en/security.md

 - `referral` - specify how to handle referrals; valid values: `ignore`, `follow`, `throw`; default is `ignore`.

+- `ignorePartialResultException` - boolean flag for use when searching Active Directory (AD).
+AD servers don't handle referrals automatically, which causes a `PartialResultException` to be thrown when referrals are encountered by a search, even if `referral` is set to `ignore`.
+Set to `true` to ignore these exceptions; default is `false`.

 - `expandRoles` - boolean indicating whether to enable the role expansion functionality or not; default false.
 If enabled, then roles within roles will